mittwald/brudi/README.md

-  mysqldump      Creates a mysqldump of your desired server mysqlrestore   Restores a database from an sqldump pgdump         Creates a pg_dump of your desired postgresql-server pgrestore      Restores a database from a pgdump redisdump      Creates an rdb dump of your desired server tar            Creates a tar archive of your desired tarrestore     Restores files from a tar archive
+  mysqldump      Creates a mysqldump of your desired server mysqlrestore   Restores a database from an sqldump pgdump         Creates a pg_dump of your desired postgresql-server pgrestore      Restores a database from a pgdump using pg_restore psql           Restores a database from a plain-text pgdump using psql redisdump      Creates an rdb dump of your desired server tar            Creates a tar archive of your desired tarrestore     Restores files from a tar archive